 The Equality Act says it can also be unlawful discrimination if someone treats you unfairly in other ways as well because of gender reassignment.

 You’re protected against discrimination if your absence from work is related somehow to your gender reassignment.

-- you're in the process of having a sex change.
+- you're in the process of transitioning gender

 What must your employer not do?

 If you need to take time off in relation to your gender reassignment, the Equality Act says it’s unlawful for your employer to treat you worse or less favourably than they would if you were absent because of sickness or injury.
 To decide whether your employer's discriminated against you, you need to look at how your employer treats or would treat someone who was absent because of sickness or injury.

 You want to have gender reassignment surgery in the near future and have told your employer about it.
 This means that you’ll need to take some time off for medical appointments and also for surgery.
 Your employer decides to record all these absences.
 However, when another employee broke her leg skiing your employer didn’t record her absences.

 This may well be unlawful discrimination because your employer is treating your absence differently than your colleague's absence due to her injury.